sav-che/TL-2/Authors/Buhse, Friedrich Alexander (Buze, Fedor Aleksandrovich) {std. Buhse}.md

-> [!cite] BHL link: this entry starts at [page 401](https://www.biodiversitylibrary.org/item/103414#page/449/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 401](https://www.biodiversitylibrary.org/page/33120532) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Buhse, Friedrich (Alexander) (Buze, Fedor Aleksandrovich) {std.
 Buhse} (Suppl.)|second entry]] for this author

 ### Author

-Buhse, Friedrich Alexander (Buze, Fedor Aleksandrovich) (1821-1898), Latvian botanist and explorer, who studied in Dorpat (Estonia) and travelled with Boissier in Iran and the Caucasus. (*Buhse*).
+Buhse, Friedrich Alexander (Buze, Fedor Aleksandrovich) (1821-1898), Latvian botanist and explorer, who studied in Dorpat (Estonia) and travelled with Boissier in Iran and the Caucasus.
+**Abbreviated name**: *Buhse*

 #### Herbarium and types